 Merch and Food

 The Festival of Pirates and Princesses is not complete without special merchandise and food.
-The merchandise did not really impress me and forgot to take photos (sorry, again).
+The merchandise was nice but I forgot to take photos (sorry, again).
 I did manage to grab a special cupcake at Market House Deli on Main Street, U.S.A., that I ate during a performance of Disney Pirate or Princess: Make your choice!
 I can really recommend the pirate flavor!

 After what you have seen, what are your thoughts on this new Festival of Pirates and Princesses?